 Located at the harbour, the S.S.
 Norisle Heritage Park includes the nineteenth century Manitoulin Roller Mills, the Burns Wharf Theatre, public docks, boat launch, change rooms and a sand beach.

 The mill was Manitoulin Island’s last grist mill.
-A former wharf warehouse was renovated for use as a theatre in the 1980s.
-It was home to the Burns Wharf Players theatre group until provincial guidelines changed and it could no longer be used as a playhouse.
+A former wharf warehouse was renovated and uses as a theatre in the 1980s.

 The S.S.
 Norisle is permanently docked at the park.
 It is the last passenger steamship built in Canada after World War II.
-It serviced the ferry route between Tobermory and South Baymouth between 1946 and 1974 until being replaced by the MS Chi-Cheemaun.
+It operated from 1946 to 1974 servicing the ferry route between Tobermory and South Baymouth and was replaced by the MS Chi-Cheemaun.

 Manitoulin Island First Nations Culture